 The Best Casting Reels of 2025

-As we dive into the upcoming fishing season, the Tackle Warehouse Staff has grouped the best casting reels of 2025 into several categories to help you navigate the newest innovations and technological advancements and ultimately make the best choice.
-If you’re looking to bomb heavy swimbaits for trophy bass, extend casting distance with ultra-lightweight lures, or chase large saltwater predators, you can bet there’s a purpose-built casting reel for every fishing application and technique.
+In 2025, we have seen a flood of new casting reels released, both at the Bassmaster Classic and at ICAST, the largest industry show in bass fishing.
+The Tackle Warehouse staff has waded through all of the latest casting reels and grouped them into several categories to help customers navigate all the newest releases and ultimately make the best choice!
+Whether you’re looking to bomb heavy swimbaits for trophy bass, extend casting distance with ultra-lightweight lures, or just want a quality reel to start your bass fishing journey, you can bet there’s a purpose-built casting reel that will fit the bill.

 Keep in mind that the best casting reel doesn’t necessarily apply to everyone, as entry-level and advanced anglers often have different needs, and the casual angler often prefers a more cost-effective price point versus someone who goes fishing frequently.
-Whether you’re looking for the best swimbait reel or the best BFS reels of 2025, the Tackle Warehouse staff comes from decades of fishing experience and has tested hundreds of reels to help anglers make better buying decisions based on price, size, and performance.
+No matter what type of reels you’re in the market for, the Tackle Warehouse staff comes from decades of fishing experience and has tested hundreds of reels to help anglers make better buying decisions based on price, size, and performance.

 Best Overall Casting Reels